MicroFocus/CX/hello-world/README.md

 * `gulp build:production` - Production build.
 This build is optimized for size and quality of output.
 Writes files to `dist/` by default
 * `gulp clean` - Cleans all built assets by removing `dist/`

-### Project Structure
-The application directory structure is layout out as follows.
-This structure is [configurable](#ng-gulp).
-* `images/` Place images here.
-Remove .gitkeep when this folder contains any images
-* `src/`
-  * `components/` Create components here.
-The structure does not matter.
-However, it can be beneficial to keep all source code, stylesheets, and tests grouped together by naming the files similarly.
-Remember to add the stylesheets to `src/main.scss` to include them in the build output.
-  * `config/`
-    * `routes.ts` Register application routes here.
-Angular UI Router is used to add routes in this template.
-  * `styles/` Site-wide styles go here.
-  * `index.html` See ng-gulp options for creating separate index.html files for development and production.
-  * `main.ts` Created and bootstrap the angular application module here.
-See ng-gulp options for creating separate main.ts files for development and production.
-  * `main.scss` Manifest for all Sass stylesheets in the project.
-Only use `@import`s in this file.
-* `vendor/` Third party vendor assets (fonts, JS, CSS) that are not delivered via a package manager
-* `gulpfile.js` Invoke ngGulp here.
-Register any custom gulp tasks here.
-* `tsconfig.json` This configured the TypeScript compiler.
-* `tslint.json` This is the configuration file for TSLint which checks TypeScript code.